Frequently Asked Questions

 Can I meet and talk to the artists?

 Our artists love sharing their work and will happily discuss their techniques and pieces with you, even if you choose not to buy.
 Part of the fun of this event is interacting with the artists, sharing ideas, and learning new things.

 Please ask artists for permission prior to photographing them and/or their work.

 In addition to visiting artist booths, what else is happening at the Fair?

 While the main focus is the art and artists, there is much to see and do at the Fair.
 To learn more about the art forms, a separate artist demonstration area invites you to view the creative process firsthand.
-Recognizing that performance is also an art form, we invite you to enjoy an ongoing schedule of cultural performances featuring American Indian dancers and musicians.
+Recognizing that performance is also an art form, we invite you to enjoy an ongoing schedule of cultural performances featuring American Indian dancers and musicians on two stages.
 Additionally, museum admission is included in the cost of your fair ticket.
 Wander through the galleries to enjoy our permanent collection and new Crosswalk and Grand Gallery special exhibits.
 Visit the Heard Museum Shop to meet featured artists and dealers.
 Browse Books & More and meet the authors of selected books at the book signings.
 A group of American Indian non-profit organizations are also on hand to share information about their services.
 Lastly, don’t forget to take advantage of a wide variety of food offerings in our museum café, food court, and other food treats throughout the Fair campus.

 Do I have to pay for parking?

 No. Refer to our parking map to locate free parking close to the museum campus.